CBIConsulting/ProperTable/README.md

 	 	* uniqueId: An unique id for the Column.
 (Integer)
 	 	* isResizable: If the column is resizable.
 (Boolean) Default true
 	 	* isVisible: If the column must be rendered.
 (Boolean) Default true
 	 	* formatter: Parser for the cell data before render.
-(Function)
+WARNING!
+When you are using a complex filter component for cell header (read down), you must be carefull of the formatter because the data for filter sometimes has to be formated then it should be a string or number.
+The solution is that you ill get just only the first parameter and the other's will be null, so you can return a string (for filtering, show in filter, etc) when you get a null in the second and third parameter (Function)
 	 		* Ex:
 	 		```javascript
 				formatter: function(value) {